 The Federal Energy Regulatory Commission (FERC) grants licenses for hydropower projects for a period anywhere from 30 to 50 years.
 Licenses define how projects may operate for power generation and include provisions that benefit the public and the environment.
 For example, a license might require operations to control flooding, enhance recreational opportunities, and protect or enhance the environment affected by project operations.

 Stakeholders and Public Involvement

-Throughout the course of the relicensing process, stakeholders are provided various opportunities to participate through noticed public meetings and solicitations for comment on official documents.
-Stakeholder input helps define the issues that will be examined in the relicensing process.
+Throughout the course of the relicensing process, stakeholders and the public are provided various opportunities to participate through public meetings and solicitations for comments on official documents.

 A successful application proposes ways to balance power and non-power benefits.
 The application should keep the project cost-effective while addressing project-related impacts on the environment and providing recreation opportunities.